 Attendance Policy

 Students are expected to attend every class and to remain in class for the duration of the unit.
 Failure to attend class or arriving late may impact your ability to achieve course objectives which could affect your course grade.
-Students are expected to notify the instructor by email (land@usc.edu) of any anticipated absence or reason for tardiness.
+Students are expected to notify the instructor by email (smwheele@usc.edu) of any anticipated absence or reason for tardiness.

 University of Southern California policy permits students to be excused from class for the observance of religious holy days.
 This policy also covers scheduled final examinations which conflict with students’ observance of a holy day.
 Students must make arrangements in advance to complete class work which will be missed, or to reschedule an examination, due to holy days observance.